powerlim2/analytics_interviews/Modeling/4_/README.md

 and **leverage statistics** (x-axis).
 Generally speaking, observations whose |studentized redisuals| > 3 are possible outliers (y-axis).
 In regression analysis, outliers are observations for which the response (y_i) is unusual given the predictor (x_i).
 Observations that a predictor value is unusual given the response value is called *a high leverage point* (x-axis).
-Leverage statistic is the same as the diagonal entries of the hat matrix.
+Leverage statistic is the diagonal entries of the hat matrix.
 The leverage statistic is always between `1 / n` and `1` and the average leverage for all the observations is always equal to `(p + 1) / n`.
 An observation with is leverage statistic that greatly exceeds the average leverage value is possible high leverage point.